Swiffer

+Swiffer is an American brand of cleaning products, manufactured by Procter & Gamble.
+Since its launch in 1999, Swiffer has achieved widespread popularity and become one of Procter & Gamble's most successful brands in the household cleaning products market, with its core product line centered around disposable towels and cleaning parts.

+Business model

-Swiffer is an American brand of cleaning products that is made by Procter & Gamble.
-Introduced in 1999, the brand uses the "razor-and-blades" business model, whereby the consumer purchases the handle assembly at a low price, but must continue to purchase replacement refills and pads over the lifespan of the product.
-Swiffer has become a half-billion dollar brand in fifteen countries.
+Swiffer adopts a "razor-and-blades" business model, where the consumer purchases the handle assembly at a relatively low initial price, but is forced to continue purchasing spare refills and pads (blades) throughout the period of use of the product.
+This strategy ensures a steady flow of recurring revenue for Procter & Gamble.
+Since its launch, Swiffer has achieved widespread market reach, growing into a half-billion-dollar brand, operating in more than fifteen countries.

 Origin

 In 1995, the Japanese Kao Corporation created the electrostatic cleaning market with the release of its Quickle Wiper product.
 Quickle "became the model for [Procter & Gamble's] Swiffer brand", though Procter & Gamble "did not seek a licensing agreement" and the Quickle Wiper was licensed to S. C. Johnson & Son.

 Products

 Current products

 All the products below have a refill system.
 Both the product and the refills are currently marketed.